civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 Follow these steps to download and install the files that contain strings for languages other than American English:

-* Download the appropriate tarball file from [civicrm.org/download](https://civicrm.org/download) within your browser.
+* Download the appropriate tarball file from the [CiviCRM website](https://civicrm.org/download) within your browser.
 Tarball file-names include the CiviCRM version, and `l10n`.
 For example, `civicrm-4.5.x-l10n.tar.gz`.

 * Copy or ftp the tarball file to your WordPress installation's `/wp-content/plugins` directory.
 You may have to change the "File Permissions" setting of `/wp-content/plugins` directory to allow for "Write" Access.
 Just remember to change it back to default when done.